Why a Stress Risk Assessment is Necessary

 What is the Risk Assessment Process?

-- There are five steps to the basic risk assessment process, which include:
+There are five steps to conducting a risk assessment, which include:

 - Identifying the workplace hazards and risks.
 In this case, this means figuring out which factors in the workplace might cause stress to employees.

 - Identifying who is at risk.
-Are there employees who are more at risk for stress than others due to certain factors?
+Do you have employees who are more at risk for stress than others due to certain factors?

 - Note the controls that are being used and figure out whether or not those controls are adequate.
 If not, integrate new control measures into the workplace that will be sufficient.